JAlcocerT/Docker/README.md

 ## Docker and your favourite Apps

-I have been **collecting/adapting the config files** to install with Docker several Apps and consolidated it on this repository for anyone that might find it helpful.
+I have been **collecting/adapting the config files** to install several Apps with Docker.

+Consolidated them on this public repository for anyone that might find it helpful.

 <details>
   <summary>Click to know which Apps 🐋👈</summary>